 One RE project will be allocated for the duration of the lockdown.
 It will take the form of a series of questions for the children to research, discuss and reflect upon and will be linked to their current RE topic from our RE curriculum following the ‘Understanding Christianity’ materials, or looking at one of the major world religions.

-Collective Worship will be provided by Mrs Stillwell, Mrs Ferey or Mrs Blackmore three times per week, and will either be pre-recorded or broadcast live through Microsoft Office Teams.
-Children may also be directed by class teachers to other sources of content for assembly times, such as Oak National Academy, Fischy Music or YouTube, depending on relevant themes for the day.
+Collective Worship will be provided by Mrs Stillwell three times per week, and will either be pre-recorded or broadcast live through Microsoft Office Teams.
+Children may be directed to other sources of content for assembly times, such as Oak National Academy, Fischy Music or YouTube, depending on relevant themes for the day.

 Where an announcement of closure permits time to do so, and where age-appropriate, children will be sent home with a pack of resources that will support their learning.
 These may include: